birmacher/bitrise-plugins-analyze/README.md

 - Bitrise CLI installed
 - For analyzing .ipa files: ability to extract and process iOS app bundles
 - For analyzing Android images: the `cwebp` command must be installed

+### Environment Variables

+- `PYTHON_BIN`: Path to the Python interpreter used to create the temporary virtual environment.
+Defaults to `python3`.